 Check that the surface is satisfactorily maintained until the next course is ready to be placed.
+When included in the Plans, ensure that the prime coat has been properly applied in accordance with Section 408 of the Standard Specifications.

 305 CHECKLIST - CALICHE BASE